Having your say

 You can find more information about how call-in works on this page.

-Step 6: Implementation - Complaints (Temporary Airspace Changes & Airspace Trials Only)
+Stage 6: Implementation - Complaints (Temporary Airspace Changes & Airspace Trials Only)

-Complaints are an important part of the temporary airspace change and airspace trial process, as it allows the change sponsor to identify design issues and determine whether or not the outcomes are as expected and/or whether they are affecting the areas anticipated.
+Feedback and complaints are an important part of the temporary airspace change and airspace trial process, as it allows the change sponsor to identify design issues and determine whether or not the outcomes are as expected and/or whether they are affecting the areas anticipated.

-A complaint can result in urgent investigation by the CAA if it:
+Feedback and complaints can result in urgent investigation by the CAA if it:

 - contains new information on environmental impacts that differs significantly from what was proposed or expected.